 Students are able to participate in a strong physical fitness program.
-Soka University of America recognizes that recreation and leisure activities are an important part of a well-balanced lifestyle and integral to the complete collegiate experience.
+SUA recognizes that recreation and leisure activities are an important part of a well-balanced lifestyle and integral to the complete collegiate experience.
 In this spirit, SUA offers state of the art recreation facilities.